Dayton Visual Arts Center

 The Contemporary Dayton (The Co) formerly known as the Dayton Visual Arts Center (DVAC), is a non-profit art gallery and artist resource that provides art for the community and a community for artists since 1991.

 It was founded by a coalition of Dayton-area artists, art supporters, and visual arts professionals who saw a need for more interaction between the public and regional artists.
 They believed that a vital visuals arts community is essential to the life of the community in Dayton, Ohio.
 The center offers art gallery talks, art exhibitions, professional development workshops, and other programs that support contemporary visual art.

 The gallery

 The Co's (DVAC) gallery in downtown Dayton presents a full schedule of contemporary art exhibitions each year that are free to the public.
 There are usually 12 to 18 exhibitions.
 Some exhibitions include the annual Open Members' Show, the ARTtoBUY Holiday Gift Gallery, and a preview exhibition leading up to DVAC's annual art auction fundraiser.

-Name and location change

-After almost 30 years, The Dayton Visual Arts Center, (DVAC) changed its name in November 2018 to become The Contemporary Dayton.
-Its mission will mostly remain the same, but with the name change and a move to a bigger location, it aims to do more - both locally and nationally.

-“So, I would say instead of it changing, it’s evolving," says Eva Buttacavoli the current executive director.
-"And what it’s evolving to is, we are claiming a promise to the community that we will be the ones that will be presenting the most current ideas and concepts that are happening in Contemporary Art – throughout the world, really.”

-The Contemporary Dayton (The Co), formerly known as Dayton Visual Arts Center, officially announced plans to complete their capital campaign and move into the historic Dayton Arcade.
-Campaign support will allow The Co to almost double its space at the new location; bring more artists to Dayton and advance those whose work emanates from Dayton and Ohio, and make a bold commitment to present exhibitions and programs exploring the most prominent social justice issues of our time.